 - The boy put the keys on the table.

 - During the winter season, I bought two pairs of shoes.

-The Direct and Indirect Object in a Sentence
+Direct and Indirect Object in a Sentence Rules with Examples

 An indirect object is a group of words in the object place that denotes the person or thing to whom or for whom something is given or done.
 Indirect objects always come between the direct object and the verb.